lake-wg/app-profiles/draft-ietf-lake-app-profiles.md

 * Fixed encoding of ERR_INFO for the EDHOC error_message with the new error code.

-* Clarified scope of the EDHOC_Application_Profile object.
+* EDHOC_Application_Profile object

+  - Clarified scope.

+  - Forbid the presence of the element "trust_anchors".

 * Updated integer abbreviations for the EDHOC_Information parameters.